RagingTiger/sched/README.md

  * The first case is simply typing the **sched** command.
 This will just dump the contents of your schedule file to the terminal stdout.
-If no file is found you will be asked to create one
+If no file is found you will be asked if you want to create one

 * Next is the **rm** subcommand.
 Typing **sched rm** will completely delete your schedule file